ElNath11/kresnata-kumparan-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Kumparan - Frontend Technical Assessment

-## Available Scripts
+## Running

-### `Pull Request repo berikut`

-untuk Download repository

-### `npm install`
+1. git clone this repository
+2. cd to the your new directory
-ketikan npm install pada directory file tersebut pada node.js terminal boilerplate yang perlu di install antara lain, react, react-dom, react-router-dom, react-redux, redux, redux-thunk, history, axios, lodash, redux-form
+3. npm install to install all dependencies (boilerplate) the dependencies are  "react, react-dom, react-router-dom, react-redux, redux, redux-thunk, history, axios, lodash, redux-form"

-setelah sudah terinstall

-### `npm start`
-npm start digunakan untuk menjalankan App
+## NPM Task

+npm start, starts the development and then your browser will be launch automatically on http://localhost:3000